 All of that terrain does make the resort seem to sprawl, and there are an abundance of tracks crisscrossing the resort, especially on the front side.
 Some of them unfortunately flatten out, which can be particularly frustrating for snowboarders.
 These areas are clearly marked on the map, though, and with a bit of planning, you can minimize your time on them or at least figure out where to keep your speed up.

 Crossing into the Back Bowls is easy, as lifts get skiers and riders to the top of the ridge in three different spots.
 Two of them, Wildwood and the one near Henry’s Hut, can be accessed in just two lift rides from the base of the resort.
 In order to get all the way to Blue Sky Basin, work your way to the bottom of Tea Cup Bowl or China Bowl to get to the bottom of Skyline Express Lift.

-Where to Ski - Beginners
+Where to ski - Best for Beginners

 The Game Creek Bowl, on the front side above Lionshead, gives beginners easy access to their first bowl skiing experience.
 From the Eagle’s Nest and Adventure Peak area at the top of Eagle Bahn (#19), the gently meandering Game Trail leads to the bottom of the Game Creek Express Lift (#7) inside the bowl.
 A right turn off the lift gets you to Lost Boy.
-Before starting down, take a moment to enjoy the view of the imposing Mount of the Holy Cross to the southwest, one of Colorado’s many “14’ers” (peaks higher than 14,000 feet).
+Before starting down, take a moment to enjoy the view of the imposing Mount of the Holy Cross to the southwest, one of Colorado’s many “14’ers” (peaks higher than 14,000 ft).
 Then, follow Lost Boy back down to the bottom Game Creek Express.
 A left turn off the lift gets you on the Eagle Peak Expressway back to the top of Eagle Bahn, or about a third of the way down you can turn right and cut underneath Avanti Express (#2) to check out Overeasy - a quiet green run that takes you down to Mid Vail.

 Anyone who can ski and ride at an intermediate level should definitely take advantage of the free tours provided by Guest Services, including the twice-weekly tours of Blue Sky Basin.
 With a resort this size, you’ll be glad to have had some insider help getting the lay of the land!
 There are plenty of intermediate runs around Mid Vail with loads of variety.
 You can get some distance from the worst of the crowds by heading west from there to the long runs above Lionshead.
 Bwana, Born Free, and Simba let you ski all the way from Eagle’s Nest to the bottom.

 There’s a handful of enjoyable blues in Game Creek Bowl, including Dealer’s Choice which can either be a fast cruiser when it’s groomed or a challenging bump run when it’s not.
 When you’re done there, you can enjoy either a nice cruise down Avanti, or stay high on the mountain with Hunky Dory or Mid Vail Express.
 The Northwoods and Mountaintop Express area features trails cutting through thick stands of trees such as Ramshorn, Swingsville.
 Far below, Ruder’s Run nearly parallels the Riva Bahn Express along a thicket of aspens on the way to Golden Peak.

 The trail ratings at Vail have a reputation for slightly overstating difficulty, so strong intermediates shouldn’t be afraid to take their chances on easier looking black runs, especially some of the ones in the bowls when there’s a fresh layer of powder to help you control your speed (and cushion any falls!).